mbaze/bzpack/README.md

 ### E1R

-The E1R format is another variation of E1 that makes the assumption of no consecutive literals.
-After each literal there's a flag which tells the decoder either to load a new offset or to reuse the most recent offset.
+E1R is another variant of E1 that makes the assumption of no consecutive literals.
+After each literal there's a flag which indicates whether to load a new phrase offset or to reuse the most recent offset.

 After a literal: